Tardsquad/tardsquad-discord-bot/README.md

 docker-compose up
 ```

-Continue reading for how to setup local development envionment, with our without Docker below:
+Continue reading for how to set up a local development environment, with or without Docker, below:

 ## More Elaborate
 * Make sure to `$ poetry shell` before using tools like pyright LSP, so that it can find the installed dependency modules
-* Reference for how to structure a python project: https://realpython.com/pypi-publish-python-package/
+* Reference for how to structure a Python project: https://realpython.com/pypi-publish-python-package/

 * Clone this git
 ```shell